• Home

 Commercial leases are much longer – While residential leases may go a year or two, commercial leases may be three, five, or longer.

-You’ll need more cash up front – First, you’ll need the right lender who understands commercial real estate.
+You’ll need more cash up front – First, you’ll need the right lender who understands commercial real estate for your business mortgage.
 Second, they’re probably going to demand 30 percent or more of the cost upfront as a down payment.

 You’ll receive more ongoing cash – Commercial properties are bigger income generators than residential properties.